kirandhasade/Black_Friday_Analysis/README.md

 # Project Name: Black_Friday_Analysis
 ## Project Objective
 - A retail company “ABC Private Limited” wants to understand the customer purchase behaviour (specifically, purchase amount) against various products of different categories.
 They have shared purchase summaries of various customers for selected high-volume products from last month.
-- The objective is to clean, prepare and analyse the Black friday Sales dataset taken from Analytics Vidhya.
+- The objective is to clean, prepare and analyse the Black Friday Sales dataset taken from Analytics Vidhya (website).
 - We have to analyze and the sales of an product in the retail store based on age, gender, marital status, occupation of the dataset.